tredontho/purescript-book/text/chapter9.md

 - `parallel`, which takes computations in the monad `m` and turns them into computations in the applicative functor `f`, and
 - `sequential`, which performs a conversion in the opposite direction.

 The `aff` library provides a `Parallel` instance for the `Aff` monad.
-It uses mutable references to combine `Aff` actions in parallel, by keeping track of which of the two continuations has been called.
+It uses mutable references to combine `Aff` actions in parallel by keeping track of which of the two continuations has been called.
 When both results have been returned, we can compute the final result and pass it to the main continuation.

 Because applicative functors support lifting of functions of arbitrary arity, we can perform more computations in parallel by using the applicative combinators.
 We can also benefit from all of the standard library functions which work with applicative functors, such as `traverse` and `sequence`!

-We can also combine parallel computations with sequential portions of code, by using applicative combinators in a do notation block, or vice versa, using `parallel` and `sequential` to change type constructors where appropriate.
+We can also combine parallel computations with sequential portions of code by using applicative combinators in a do notation block, or vice versa, using `parallel` and `sequential` to change type constructors where appropriate.

 To demonstrate the difference between sequential and parallel execution, we'll create an array of 100 10-millisecond delays, then execute those delays with both techniques.
 You'll notice in the repl that `seqDelay` is much slower than `parDelay`.